-C. ANTICIPATED NOTICE OF SELECTION AND GRANT START DATES
+V.C.
+ANTICIPATED NOTICE OF SELECTION AND AWARD DATES

-DOE anticipates sending notice of selection early January 2024.
-The anticipated grant start date is February 12, 2024.
+DOE anticipates sending notice of selection during January 2025.
+The anticipated grant start date is February 18, 2025.

-SECTION VI - AWARD ADMINISTRATION INFORMATION
+Section VI - AWARD ADMINISTRATION INFORMATION

-A. AWARD NOTICES
+VI.A.
+AWARD NOTICES

 This FOA is intended for informational purposes and reflects current planning.
 If there is any inconsistency between the information contained herein and the terms of any resulting SBIR or STTR grant, the terms of the grant shall control.